Cat Behavior and Nutrition Consultations

 Cats are not small dogs.

-There are many resources available to gain information about dogs.
+Multiple resources and research are available for dogs.
 Resources and research for cats are still very limited.
-Even though that in many parts of the world cats have become the number 1 pet in many households.
+Even though in many parts of the world cats have become the number 1 pet in people’s homes.

 As a cat owner many of you have questions: